sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

      prod: int = mul sub1 sub2;

 Shrimp gives us the counter example `a = -8, b = -4`.
-The problem is that we can't sort the arguments for every instruction; `a - b != b - a`.
+The problem is that we can't sort the arguments for every instruction; $a - b \neq b - a$.
 Shrimp helps to reveal this problem.

 The final bug was actually an unintentional bug that Shrimp helped us find.
 We made the arguably